AdobeDocs/document-services/src/pages/home/home-carousel.md

-“Adobe Document Services helped us extend K2’s intelligent process automation solution to enable integrated PDF document creation with a rich, interactive web experience for document review, approval, and e-signature processes with Adobe Sign.
+“Adobe Document Services helped us extend K2’s intelligent process automation solution to enable integrated PDF document creation with a rich, interactive web experience for document review, approval, and e-signature processes with Adobe Acrobat Sign.
 Our developers were able to easily extend K2 workflows that collect information from multiple data sources using Adobe Document Services APIs, enabling us to quickly deliver a solution for our customers to automate their document-oriented business processes in a more secure and scalable way.”